genicam/harvesters/README.rst

     $ pip install -U --no-cache-dir harvesters

-These commands will automatically install the required modules such as ``numpy`` or ``genicam2`` (the Python Binding for the GenICam GenApi & the GenTL Producers) if the module has not yet installed on your environment.
+These commands will automatically install the required modules such as ``numpy`` or ``genicam`` (the Python Binding for the GenICam GenApi & the GenTL Producers) if the module has not yet installed on your environment.

 Getting back to the original topic, you could install the latest development version it using ``setup.py`` cloning Harvester from GitHub: